Stevecmd/aws-bootcamp-cruddur-2023/journal/week1.md

 figure out what was causing the 404 error as shown below.
 >>404 Error Page not found
 ![404 Not Found](https://github.com/Stevecmd/aws-bootcamp-cruddur-2023/blob/main/journal/Week%201/404%20error%20after%20docker%20run.JPG)
+---
 In the end, I was victorious!
 Here's how I did it.

 >>>NB: I just had to get my front end to communicate with the back end.
 I used the below referenced article to guide me.
+---
 ## References

 The referenced article below came in handy.
 >>Good Article for Debugging Connection Refused https://pythonspeed.com/articles/docker-connection-refused/
+---
 >>>**Below is a step by step break down of my work.**

 ## VSCode Docker Extension

-Docker for VSCode makes it easy to work with Docker
+I used Docker for VSCode which makes it easy to work with Docker **NB**I was using the VSCode application running on **GitPod**

 https://code.visualstudio.com/docs/containers/overview